 On the TASC Math subtest, you were assessed on how you understand mathematical concepts and principles and how well you could apply those principles.

-In most states, the TASC exam was offered both on paper and on a computer and in English and Spanish though, in New Jersey and West Virginia, only computer-based testing was allowed.
+In most states, the TASC exam was offered both on paper and on a computer and in English and Spanish, though, in New Jersey and West Virginia, only computer-based testing was and is allowed.

 Allotted time frames and the number of questions varied slightly by format and language, but, generally speaking, there were 42 or 43 questions, depending on the format.

-Part 1 lasted 50-55 minutes (depending on the language) and the same counted for part 2 on which the use of a calculator was not permitted.
+Part 1 lasted 50-55 minutes (depending on the language), and the same counted for part 2, in which the use of a calculator was not permitted.

 Gedeno offers you the following free Math practice tests: